tdljayden/apkmgr/README.md

 To do:
 * Add a function for searching
-* Use snprintf() instead of sprintf() as it is safer
-* Fix arbitrary buffer size
 * Add help screen along with help function
 * Remove requirement of third-party program in order to open APKs (explained in description).
+(WIP)